 All products are not for everyone and some consumer groups should not use certain products.
-This is particularly true for tobacco products which are intended for adult use only.
+This is particularly true for tobacco and other nicotine containing products which are intended for adult use only.
 Certain other consumer groups are also deemed vulnerable.